trimcore/redist/README.md

 *TRIM CORE SOFTWARE s.r.o.*
 # Third-party redistributable package archive

-The packages here are available for convenience only, and without any warrants; especially for being up to date.
+The packages here are available for convenience only, and without any warranties; especially for being up to date.
 Always prefer downloading latest versions from official sources.

 ## Microsoft